modin-project/modin/docs/getting_started/using_modin/using_modin_cluster.rst

 In this tutorial, we provide the `exercise_5.py`_ script, which reads the data from the CSV file and executes such pandas operations as count, groupby and map.
-As a result of the script, you will see the size of the file being read and the execution time of each function.
+As the result, you will see the size of the file being read and the execution time of the entire script.

 .. note::
    Some Dataframe functions are executed asynchronously, so to correctly measure execution time